garciart/network-automation/README.md

 Look for the interface that does not have an IP address (i.e., no inet).
 In this case, the isolated interface is named ```enp0s8```.

-We will now "bridge" the host machine and GNS3 together:
+You will now "bridge" the host machine and GNS3 together:

 ```
 # Configure the bridge